Pavan9567/Todo-List/README.md

-# FASt API To Do List
+# FAST API To Do List

 ## For adding users and todo tasks